drbenmorgan/PTL/examples/geant4/README.md

 we did in `ptl_hello.cc`.
 Key points:

 - Asynchronous submission of work, Tasks, that may or may not run on any given thread in the pool.
+- Tasks are not guaranteed to run on a specific thread.
 - Tasks as free functions, lambdas, or Functors.
 - Submission of different data with each Task.
 - Synchronization in thread where Tasks submitted from.